National Train Enquiry System

 National Train Enquiry System (NTES) is a comprehensive online platform and mobile application developed by the Centre for Railway Information Systems (CRIS) for Indian Railways.
 It serves as a primary official source for real-time information regarding train running status, schedules, and other related inquiries across the Indian railway network.

 History

-NTES was developed by Centre for Railway Information Systems (CRIS), the IT arm of Indian Railways, to centralize and digitize train information.
-Prior to its introduction, passengers primarily relied on manual inquiries at railway stations or through outdated train's time-tables.
-The system aimed to provide a more accessible and efficient way for the public to get train-related data.
+NTES was developed by the Centre for Railway Information Systems (CRIS), the IT arm of Indian Railways, to centralise and digitise train information.
+Prior to its introduction, passengers primarily relied on manual inquiries at railway stations or through outdated train timetables.
+The system aimed to provide a more accessible and efficient way for the public to obtain train-related data.

 Functionality and features

 NTES provides a range of services to facilitate railway travel and information access:

 Live train running status

 This core feature allows users to track the current status of registered train on the Indian Railways network.
 It provides information on the train's last reported location, expected arrival and departure times at upcoming stations, and any delays incurred.
 The system aggregates data from various operational points across the railway network.